Symmetry Breaking and Phase Transitions in Random Non-Commutative Geometries and Related Random-Matrix Ensembles: The asymptotic spectral measures for and geometries

 In order to use the Riemann-Hilbert method as laid out in Section~\ref{sec_RH_method} the next step is to (formally) integrate the term containing \(U'_{\pm,g}(\lambda,\lambda')\) in \eqref{eq_cond_derivative}.
 Writing the latter as

 with

 The coefficients \(m_n\) are the moments of the equilibrium measure as defined in \eqref{eq_def_moments}.
-We refer to the 4th-order polynomial \( W_{\pm,g}(\lambda) \) with \(W_{\pm,g}(\lambda)\) and derivative given by \eqref{eq_W_eff} as the effective potential.
+We refer to the 4th-order polynomial \( W_{\pm,g}(\lambda) \) as the effective potential.
 Using the Riemann-Hilbert approach, one may find the equilibrium measure and its Borel transform for

 This is done in detail in Appendix~\ref{app_Wlambda}.
 For each of these solutions one may find all moments from the asymptotic expansion of the Borel transform.
 By requiring consistency through

 one then obtains the equilibrium measures of the random-matrix models for \((1,0)\) and \((0,1)\) geometries.
 The condition \(w_4=2\) is trivial.
 In the \((1,0)\) the other three conditions are non-trivial.
 In the \((0,1)\) case there is only one non-trivial condition and \(w_1=w_3=0\) further simplify problem.
 In appendix~\ref{app_Wlambda} we have derived detailed equations for unconstrained values of the coefficients \(w_n\).
 Note that in either case the additional (non-linear) conditions may have more than one solution.
 Whenever there is more than one solution comparing the free energies and choosing the smallest value will give the relevant equilibrium measure.